23 March 2016

 The panel was established was by the Northern Ireland Assembly Members (Independent Financial Review and Standards) Act 2011 in July 2011, to independently set the pay and allowances of members of, and office holders in, the Northern Ireland Assembly.

-Patrick McCartan, CBE, MSc (Dist), FCIPD.
-The other members are: Dr Henrietta Campbell CB, MD, FRCP and
+The chairman of the panel is Patrick McCartan, CBE, MSc (Dist), FCIPD.
+The other members are: Dr Henrietta Campbell CB, MD, FRCP and Alan McQuillan OBE, BSc (Hons), MBA.

 For further information and to arrange interviews, please contact media consultant Austin Hunter, on 07801 738604 or Angela Hunter, Birdsong Communications, on 07970 294406.